Sandeep-Bansal1/Health_Insurance/README.md

 ## Buisness Objective Goals </b>
 - Using K-means clustering can a machine learning model accurately reveal the most contributing factor to the costs of health insurance?
+- On the go and can view the code?
+Not to worry.
+I made a PDF for that above!
 ---
 ## Data:
 - By the visual below it is clear that time and money spent have a linear relationship.